Over 8,000 books, magazines, audio books, DVDs and more

 Marshfield has had a circulating library since before the Civil War.
 The earliest books found in the library have inscriptions as early as 1850.

-In 1867, the Vermont General Assembly provided that “towns may establish and maintain public libraries for the use of the inhabitants thereof”, and in 1894, passed an Act which granted $100 in books to towns who appropriated $25 and established a board of trustees.
-Marshfield already had a circulating library at that time, but in 1895, accepted these provisions and received $100 in books and became a public library.
+In 1867, the Vermont General Assembly provided that “towns may establish and maintain public libraries for the use of the inhabitants thereof”, and in 1894, passed an Act which granted $100 in books to towns which appropriated $25 and established a board of trustees.
+The residents accepted these provisions and became a public library.
 There were 117 books in the first collection.

 In September 1992, the library was relocated to its current location at the Old Schoolhouse Common.
 The new location was chosen to provide handicapped accessibility, better parking, a convenient location and a building with additional resources such as kitchen facilities and outdoor space including gazebo, fields and playgrounds.
 The original library building, located on Cabot Road, is now a private residence.